zoufishanmehdi/unit-2-hw-1/README.md

 Welcome to the world of places.

 ### Objective
 Using either the Foursquare API or the Yelp API, fetch a list of places new a specific location.

-Your application should allow the user to not only see the name of the place, but also additional details, such as hour of operation.
+When a user wants to see details, you application should take them to a new screen with other data provided by the API (category, location, avatar, etc)

+**The interesting part**
+On the detail page, your application must provide one additional piece of information provided by another api.
+For example, fetch the number of Twitter followers based on their twitter handle.
+Or pull instagram pictures based on the category of the venue.

+I'll update this with some screens.